 This Code of Conduct is intended to govern not only the use of resources, but also relationships between Councillors, recognising that these relationships are critical to sound, effective governance.
-The Code is in accordance with the provisions of the Local Government Act 1989 (the Act), incorporating amendments from the Local Government Amendment (Improved) Governance Act 2015, and complements our Local Law No. 3: Processes of Municipal Government 2009 as well as other Council policies.
+The Code is in accordance with the provisions of the Local Government Act 1989 (the Act), and complements the Meeting Procedures Local Law No.3 (2016) as well as other Council policies.

-As Councillors of Corangamite Shire, we are committed to working together in the best interests of the people within our municipality and to discharging our responsibilities to the best of our skill and judgement
+As Councillors of Corangamite Shire, we are committed to working together in the best interests of the people within our municipality and to discharging our responsibilities to the best of our skill and judgement.

-2. What We Are
+2. Values